bluefeet/site-bluefeet.dev/docs/windows-launching-apps-from-wsl.md

 title: Launching Apps from a WSL Shell
 icon: 🚁
 tags:
-  - Windows
+  - windows
-  - WSL
+  - wsl
-  - Shell
+  - shell
 ---

 Open a file or folder into it's default application: